fajarnugraha37/keycloak-singpass-corppass-integration/README.md

 ---

-> **📝 Note**: This is a learning and development environment designed for experimentation with SSO patterns.
+> ** Note**: This is a learning and development environment designed for experimentation with SSO patterns.
 Use the self-signed certificates and default configurations only for local testing and educational purposes.
-> **🔒 Security**: Remember to change default passwords and review security configurations when adapting this setup.
+> ** Security**: Remember to change default passwords and review security configurations when adapting this setup.
 This playground environment uses simplified settings for ease of learning.
 ---

 <div align="center">

-**⭐ If this project helped you, please consider giving it a star! ⭐**

 [![GitHub stars](https://img.shields.io/github/stars/fajarnugraha37/app-sso?style=social)](https://github.com/fajarnugraha37/app-sso/stargazers)